learnk8s/learnk8s.io/src/terraform-aws/content.md

 - `~/.ssh/id_rsa` (private key)
 - `~/.ssh/id_rsa.pub` (public key)

-If you currently don't have these key on your local machine, you can generate them with the following command:
+If you currently don't have these files on your local machine, you can generate them with the following command:

 ```terminal|command=1|title=bash
 ssh-keygen